Jump to top menu Jump to main menu Jump to content

 KLF1 variants and erythroid phenotypes in humans

 KLF1 variants were thought to be extremely rare causes of human genetic disease.
 It is now known that a broad range of hitherto unrelated human red cell disorders are caused by variants in KLF1.
 Remarkably, KLF1 variants reach polymorphic frequencies in populations in which hemoglobinopathies are commonly found.
 This suggests that KLF1 variants have been under selection and, like the hemoglobinopathies, afford some degree of protection against malaria [PMID: 26903544].
-An updated table of human KLF1 variants reported in the literature can be downloaded here.
+A table of human KLF1 variants reported in the literature can be downloaded here.

 Philipsen-fig9